Rzyfront/Rzyfront/README.md

 ### <div align="center">Full Stack Developer</div>

--   Experienced Full Stack Developer with 3+ years of experience. [cite: 2]
+-   Experienced Full Stack Developer with 3+ years of experience.
--   Proficient in front-end development with frameworks like Vue.js, Reactjs, Tailwind CSS, and Bootstrap. [cite: 2]
+-   Proficient in front-end development with frameworks like Vue.js, Reactjs, Tailwind CSS, and Bootstrap.
--   Skilled in back-end development using Laravel (PHP) and Next.js (JavaScript). [cite: 3]
+-   Skilled in back-end development using Laravel (PHP) and Next.js (JavaScript).
--   Strong knowledge in API development (RESTful) with Node.js, PHP, or Python. [cite: 3]
+-   Strong knowledge in API development (RESTful) with Node.js, PHP, or Python.
--   Experienced in database management with MySQL, PostgreSQL, Oracle, and MS SQL Server. [cite: 3]
+-   Experienced in database management with MySQL, PostgreSQL, Oracle, and MS SQL Server.
--   Version control using Git. [cite: 3]
+-   Version control using Git.
--   Experienced in deploying applications using HTTP and WS protocols on AWS, Vercel, and Cloudflare. [cite: 4]
+-   Experienced in deploying applications using HTTP and WS protocols on AWS, Vercel, and Cloudflare.
 <br/>

 ## My Skill Set